‘The Walking Dead’ Seasons 7B And 8 Are ‘All Out War’ With Norman Reedus, Andrew Lincoln And Jeffery Dean Morgan [Spoilers]

 Norman Reedus has become best friends with Jeffery Dean Morgan.
 They are now next door neighbors in Georgia, where The Walking Dead is filmed and they see each other daily, outside of work.
 They ride motorcycles together, drink together and just generally hang out.
 See this Inquisitr article for more details.

-Maria Bello, Golden Globe nominee and veteran actress, will join Norman Reedus, Andrew Lincoln and Jeffery Dean Morgan in the cast of The Walking Dead.
+Maria Bello, Golden Globe nominee, and veteran actress will join Norman Reedus, Andrew Lincoln and Jeffery Dean Morgan in the cast of The Walking Dead.
 It seems that she loves the show and actually asked one of the producers for a job.
 It’s not been confirmed that The Walking Dead casting agreed, but it is likely that an actress of her caliber would be a welcome addition.

 RELATED REPORTS FROM THE INQUISITR